cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 If you're an Org Manager, go to your dashboard and click on the name of your org.

-Go to the organization where you have Org Manager permisions and you want to invite your teammate.

 ![User roles](/img/user-role-management.png)

-As an Org Manager, you will see a panel titled "Organization users".
+Go to the organization where you have Org Manager permissions.

+On the Organization page, scroll down to the "Organization users" section.
 From there, you will notice a list of all the organization users and their organization roles.
 The user roles can be changed by clicking the checkboxes beside their names.

 {{% /dashboard %}}